GI-Company/aetherOS/README.md

   - **Browser (Generative)**: A unique browser that doesn't fetch web pages, but *generates* them on the fly using an AI flow based on the URL or search topic.
   - **Design Studio**: Generate React components from a text prompt.
   - **Pixel Streamer**: Generate images from a text prompt and save them to your file system.
-  - **Workflow Studio**: Visualize processes by describing them in natural language; the AI generates a Mermaid.js diagram.
+  - **Workflow Studio**: Visualize *and execute* processes by describing them in natural language.
+The AI generates a Mermaid.js diagram and can then run the corresponding workflow.
   - **Collaboration Hub**: A real-time global chat application featuring user presence ("online", "in App"), "is typing" indicators, and a user profile browser.
   - **Settings**: Manage account, security, and UI preferences.
 Use AI to generate custom UI themes and accent colors from a text description.